 Park Pride Day

-Join us for our annual community park clean-up day!
+Join other volunteers for our annual clean-up day!
 Everyone is welcome, especially community groups and families.
-Spend the morning helping and receive a t-shirt and a free lunch at noon.
+Each volunteer that spends the day helping will receive a t-shirt and a free lunch at noon (must give shirt sizes so they can be pre-ordered).
 You will be assigned a park for clean-up.
 Bring gloves, rakes, and energy!

-This annual race is a kick off to Highland’s Twilight Independence Day Parade.
+This annual race began in 1984 and occurs before the Highland Twilight Independence Day Parade, traditionally held on July 3.
 All participants will receive a dry-fit t-shirt.
 Course is a certified 1-mile.
 USATF Certificate IN13013TDK.

 Location: Race begins at 40th St. & Kennedy Ave.
 (In front of the School Administration Building)

 Note: Entry forms will be available at the Lincoln Community Center and on the Forms page beginning in May.
 On race day, registration will only be held in front of the School Administration Building from 5-6:15pm.
 See summer brochure for more information.

 This annual Thanksgiving Day race began in 1976 as a way for Highland High School cross country athletes to train in their off-season.
 Now, an event that regularly attracts over 1,200 participants, the 10k course is USATF certified (IN13031TDK), looping through the streets of highland and finishing at the Lincoln Community Center.
 Chip timed with pumpkin pies awarded to the top three runners in each category, the race is a favorite among avid and casual runners.
 Walkers are also encouraged to join in the non-competitive 5k as all participants receive a cotton long-sleeve T-shirt through the generous donations of several key sponsors.

 Phone Calls From Santa – Early December